Hodge structures associated to SU(p,1): Abstract

 \section{Abstract}

-Let $A$ be a general member of a \textsc{pel} family of abelian varieties such that the semisimple part of the Hodge group of $A$ is a product of copies of $SU(p,1)$ for some $p>1$.
-We show that any effective Tate twist of a Hodge structure occurring in the cohomology of a power of $A$ is isomorphic to a Hodge structure in the cohomology of some abelian variety.
+Let $A$ be an abelian variety over $\bC$ such that the semisimple part of the Hodge group of $A$ is a product of copies of $SU(p,1)$ for some $p>1$.
+We show that any effective Tate twist of a Hodge structure occurring in the cohomology of $A$ is isomorphic to a Hodge structure in the cohomology of some abelian variety.